 his mouth and offered to me.
 It would be an insult to refuse this cherished

-know that my tipster had, also, informed me that no other member could
+know that my tipster also had, informed me that no other member could refuse

-swimming pool down by the green line and I dared them all to strip and
+an above ground swimming pool down by the green line, and I dared them all

-spot, headed across the flight line and down to the pool.
-The "Old Man",
+the spot, headed across the flight line and down to the pool.
+The "Old Man,"

 Payne, even drove down in a jeep with our beer.

-us an escort.
-There we were, 40 plus strong, naked, walking up
+and offered to escort us.
+There we were, 40 plus muscular, naked, walking up

 the road in the glare of their headlights singing the Medevac Song.
 I was a

 Medevacer, officially.
 Acceptance was instantaneous and mutual; I had a

 family, now.
 It was the last swim we had in that pool.
 I suppose the V.C.

-decided that we

-didn't deserve such luxuries and, shortly thereafter, perforated our beloved
+decided that we did not deserve such luxuries and, shortly after, perforated

-Sea to swim again, but that crazy night in June of 1970, I'll never forget.
+the South China Sea to swim again, but that crazy night in June of 1970,